-5. Beginning in 2017, for safety during the games, the league is strongly recommending that girls playing in the position of pitcher, 1st, and 3rd base wear an infielder’s face mask.
-Face masks are provided as team equipment although some girls may choose to supply their own.
+5. For safety during the games, the league is strongly recommending that players at 1st and 3rd base wear an infielder’s face mask.
+Face masks are required for pitchers.
+Masks are provided as team equipment although many girls may choose to supply their own.

 6. Catchers must wear shin guards, chest protector and catcher’s mask.

 7. Official ASA-sanctioned bats must be used.